 Taking all these into account may be difficult, as a precise assessment for each category is hard to get to.
 At the same time, there is no way to turn a blind eye to any of these components of the final price.

-Time is the Basis
+Time Is the Basis

 Almost all of these parameters are in direct relation to time, with material being the only exception.
 Before we can put a price tag to any of them, we need an assessment of time consumption.
 And this is also the most difficult part of the whole process.